cilium/design-cfps/cilium/CFP-30984-dns-proxy-ha-v2.md

 ### Handling Upgrades

 Other than the streaming API from the agent, this CFP introduces a dependency on the ipcache bpf map which isn't a stable API exposed to components beyond the agent.
-An e2e test for the toFQDN HA feature in CI will be added to catch such datapath changes impacting SDP.
-In order to support a safe upgrade path, SDP would need to support reading from the current and future formats of the map (including possibly reading from an entire new map).
+An e2e test for the toFQDN HA feature in CI will be added to catch such datapath changes impacting SDP, giving us the opportunity to make necessary changes.

+When a new change is introduced to the ipcache bpf map, the userspace code to access data from ipcache needs to be refactored out into a library.
+This library would then be used in both the cilium agent and SDP.
+The library needs to support reading data from both old and new formats (we'll likely need to carry this for a couple of stable releases).
+This would mean that when upgrading to a new cilium version with updates to ipcache bpf map, SDP should always be upgraded first.
+This would allow SDP to seamlessly switch over to reading from the new ipcache map when the actual map migration is performed by cilium agent after it is upgraded.
+The actual heuristics to determine when to switch will depend on the nature of changes to the bpf map.
+Upgrading the cilium agent first would prevent SDP from reading ipcache data.
+So, the only supported upgrade order would be SDP first and then cilium agent.